A History of the Sports Hall of Fame

 In 1995 the Hall of Fame was renamed the Concordia Sports Hall of Fame and the mandate was expanded to include those individuals and teams who have made outstanding contributions to sports at Concordia University and Sir George Williams University, as well as Loyola College.

 Nominations can be submitted by anyone with an interest in athletics at Concordia or its two founding institutions.
-Inductees are named by the Hall of Fame Committee which is composed of an ex officio secretary named by the Concordia University Director of the Department of Recreation and Athletics and six voting members as follows:

-• The Director of the Department of Recreation and Athletics
+Director of Recreation and Athletics

 Nomination Categories:

-A student-athlete who demonstrated outstanding athletic achievement while at Concordia, Loyola or Sir George Williams.
+athletic achievement while at Concordia, Loyola or Sir George

-Coaches or administrators who made outstanding contributions to Concordia, Loyola or Sir George Williams varsity athletics.
+contributions to Concordia, Loyola or Sir George Williams varsity

-Teams who demonstrated significant contributions to the Concordia, Loyola or Sir George Williams community.
+to the Concordia, Loyola or Sir George Williams community.